If we are blinded by darkness,

 We live in a world awash with ideas.
-Thanks to open innovation, design thinking, crowdsourcing, and to digital technologies, organizations nowadays have easy access to an unprecedented amount of novel opportunities.
+Thanks to open innovation, design thinking, crowdsourcing, and especially to digital technologies, we have easy access to an unprecedented amount of novel opportunities.

-This book explains how to take the first crucial step in any innovation journey: the design of a meaningful vision.
+This book shows how to take the first crucial step in any innovation journey: the design of a meaningful direction.
 It provides the mindset, the process, and the tools.

-Leveraging on the experiences of firms such as Apple, Yankee Candle, Nest Labs, Philips, Gucci, Deloitte, the book shows how to create and nurture a project vision that is shared within an organization, actionable, and that people love.
+Leveraging on the experiences of firms such as Apple, Yankee Candle, Nest Labs, Philips, Gucci, Deloitte, the book shows how we can nurture a new purpose that is actionable, and that people love.

 The MIT Press, 2017

 "In his new book, we find Roberto Verganti at his most humanistic, placing the 'person' back at the center of attention.
 The individual is no longer simply the object of our design thinking approach, but becomes the very starting point of the innovation process, ideating from the inside out, in an act of love toward people and society.
 In a full-circle journey that moves from person to person, Roberto shares with us why, in modern society, we need 'innovation by meaning' more than ever; and why this notion makes such sense for business today.
 Overcrowded serves as a precious gift and a priceless reminder for anybody trying to create something new in this world."

 Mauro Porcini, Senior Vice President and Chief Design Officer, PepsiCo

 "Overcrowded challenges the conventional wisdom that innovation is all about problem-solving and that the key to success is creating more ideas to solve problems.
 In a world full of ideas, Verganti argues, advantage lies with those organizations that can craft innovative visions, rather than those that can find yet one more idea.
 This is a provocative book that will get you to think about innovation in an entirely new way."